MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 > This article applies to Microsoft Edge Stable, Beta and Dev Channels, version 87 or later.

 > [!IMPORTANT]
-> When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be removed and replaced with the new release of Microsoft Edge as part of the Windows Update Tuesday (or “B”) release on April 13, 2021.
-Because of this, you will need to set up a new kiosk in Microsoft Edge.
+> When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be [removed and replaced with the new release of Microsoft Edge](https://aka.ms/EdgeLegacyEOS) as part of the Windows Update Tuesday (or “B”) release on April 13, 2021. **To avoid a disruption in service and continue using your browser-based kiosk scenarios, you will need to install Microsoft Edge and set up kiosk mode prior to applying April’s Windows 10 Update Tuesday release to your devices.**

 ## Kiosk setup options